microsoft/WhatTheHack/012-InfraAsCode-Terraform/readme.md

 - HashiCorp's Terraform & Packer
 - Ansible, Chef, Puppet, Salt Stack, and others

+Terraform is a tool (templating language) for building, changing, and versioning infrastructure safely and efficiently.
+Using Terraform, you can automate the tasks of building, changing and de-provisioning the infrastructure

-This hack is focused on using Ansible playbooks to implement your IaC.
+This hack is focused on using Terraform to implement your IaC.
 It does not mean this is the only way to implement IaC.
 It is just one way amongst many.
 If you want to learn how to do IaC in Azure with other technologies, try one of our other IaC hacks for [ARM Templates](../011-InfraAsCode-ARM-DSC) or [Ansible](../013-InfraAsCode-Ansible/).

 ## Learning Objectives